godotengine/godot-docs/tutorials/viewports/using_viewport_as_texture.rst

 .. image:: img/planet_seam.png

-Notice the ugly seem that forms where the texture texture wraps around?
+Notice the ugly seam that forms where the texture texture wraps around?
 This is because we are picking a color based on UV coordinates and UV coordinates do not wrap around the texture.
 This is a classic problem in 2D map projection.
 Gamedevs often have a 2-dimensional map they want to project onto a sphere but when it wraps around it has large seams.
 There is an elegant work around for this